pmatisko/OOP-Front-End-Vue-TypeScript-with-IoC/README.md

 However, Vue components should not do too much of business logic, therefore JS is usually satisfactory.

-## Core principles for proper OOP design
+## Core principles of the proper OOP design

 ### Separation of Concerns